mac010ucsd/cse15l-lab-reports/lab-report-5-week-10.md

 which parses as a BROKEN IMAGE HERE:
 ![foo](train.jpg)

+_EDIT: github pages does not produce the broken image icon but trust me the "link" is there_

 The goal of the program is to extract links but not image links.
 Thus, the provided implementation fails in this respect.
 Our group's implementation does not include this image link, and thus is correct (for this test)